 Deer Combo- Deer (Mule Deer or Whitetail), Fishing, Upland Game Bird.
 Mail in application or online.
 Deadline March 15 of year you hunt.

-Moose, Mountain Goat and Big Horn Sheep are by special drawing with a deadline of May 1.
+Moose and Mountain Goat are by special drawing with a deadline of May 1.
 Paper application or online.
 Requires drawing area number.

 Montana uses a system they call “ ALS “ for hunter information.
 It is your birth date with an number added to it.
 If you hunted in Montana from 2002 to later you have an ALS number already.
 It is best to always use the same one as it keeps a record of all your pertinent information and Bonus Points earned if you have any.
 If you need to find your ALS number go to link below.
 Make sure you use same information as the first time you were issued one, for example if your zip code has changed you need to use the one you had then.

 **New this year, you can search your ALS number without setting up an account.
 BUT the Montana Fish & Game is pushing for people to “Set up a User Account” If you wanted to edit your information, to update address, etc., you will have to set-up an account.